-Bill Nye Saves The World Reviews: Whether You Like The Show Depends, Apparently, On How You Vote
+‘Bill Nye Saves The World’ Reviews: Whether You Like The Show Depends, Apparently, On How You Vote

 “Bill Nye has some detestable views about humanity.
 In his Netflix series, Bill Nye Saves the World, the former children’s-television host supplies viewers with various trendy notions to adorn his ideological positions with the sheen of science.”

-Putting aside the such matters as politics and some leftist scientists’ tendency to be condescending, Saves the World also fails in some other areas, according to some reviewers.
+Putting aside such matters as politics and some leftist scientists’ tendency to be condescending, Saves the World also fails in some other areas, according to some reviewers.

 For example, Indie Wire finds Nye’s attempts to be relevant to Millenials — employing such things as fist bumps and awkward use of Millenial slang – almost cringeworthy.
 Similarly, Metacritic reviewer SandraC3 and several others used words like “awkward,” “uneven” and “cringeworthy” to describe the show.